 - 11.1.2.1 Open to all breeds of horses of all ages regardless of show history.
 Horses must be shown in the bridle.
-Contests will consist of 3 go-rounds; herd, rein and cow work. - 11.1.2.2 The horses will be shown in the same NRCHA legal bridle throughout all phases; no tie-downs will be permitted. - 11.1.2.3 The traditional romal must be used.
+Contests will consist of 3 go-rounds: herd, rein and cow work. - 11.1.2.2 The horses will be shown in the same NRCHA legal bridle throughout all phases; no tie-downs will be permitted. - 11.1.2.3 The traditional romal must be used.
 With romal reins, hand is to be around the reins in a fist position with thumb up and no fingers between the reins.
 In the herd work only, romal reins can be held in one hand. - 11.1.2.4 Scoring of the herd, reined and cow portions of this contest will be in accordance with the NRCHA rules.
 It will be at the Show Management's discretion if the rein and cow work are run back-to-back or separately. - 11.1.2.5 Bits will be checked after each go-round.
-A score of zero will be given for bloody mouth on the horse. - 11.1.2.6 Horse and rider must compete in all three gorounds to qualify for go-round money (if applies), unless the horse or rider is physically unable to compete. - 11.1.2.7 NRCHA Rules and regulations will apply in all other instances. - 11.1.2.8 NRCHA Payout may be used as a guide but is not mandatory. - 11.2 Category 2 Events Events that do not meet established NRCHA Limited Age Event Guidelines but do feature at least rein and cow work, stallion programs other than the NRCHA Stakes, invitational events other than the NRCHA World Show, horse sales or closed events that do not allow entry to everyone but still wish to be approved by the NRCHA for lifetime earnings will be considered Category 2 Special events.
-Earnings from these events will not count toward Merit Awards but will count toward Lifetime Earnings and Limited Aged Event eligibilities where applicable.
-NRCHA Payout may be used as a guide but is not mandatory.
+A score of zero will be given for bloody mouth on the horse. - 11.1.2.6 Horse and rider must compete in all three go-rounds to qualify for go-round money (if applies), unless the horse or rider is physically unable to compete. - 11.1.2.7 NRCHA Rules and regulations will apply in all other instances. - 11.1.2.8 NRCHA Payout may be used as a guide but is not mandatory. - 11.2 Category 2 Events Events that do not meet established NRCHA Limited Age Event Guidelines but do feature at least rein and cow work, stallion programs other than the NRCHA Stakes, invitational events other than the NRCHA World Show, horse sales or closed events that do not allow entry to everyone but still wish to be approved by the NRCHA for lifetime earnings will be considered Category 2 Special events.
+Earnings from these events will not count toward Merit Awards but will count toward Lifetime Earnings and Limited Age Event eligibilities where applicable.
+NRCHA Payout may be used as a guide but is not mandatory. - 11.3 Introductory Events Events that are managed by non-affiliated groups that have little or no previous history of running NRCHA events.
+Show Approval and Requirements are defined in 12.2 below.